k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 - The input parameter name must **not contain spaces or double quotes**.

-- Sending multiple values in one single parameter: you can define a String input parameter in order to get a list of values into the parameter and split it into an array in the flow, e.g. "CA,NY".
+- Sending multiple values in one single parameter - you can define a String input parameter in order to get a list of values into the parameter and split it into an array in the flow, e.g. "CA,NY".
 The Broadway flow can split this string by the delimiter.
 The values must be delimited by the delimiter, which is set in the Split actor in Broadway flow.

 - You can get an input Select statement with binding parameters.
 The parameters' values can either be sent into a separate input parameter or added to the select statement.